A Unified Approach to Evaluation and Routing in Public Transport Systems: Framework for Routing and Evaluation

-The logit model is often motivated by formulating it as a random utility model \citep{Train2009-DiscreteChoiceMethods}.
+\paragraph*{Random Utility Model Interpretation} The logit model is often motivated by formulating it as a random utility model \citep{Train2009-DiscreteChoiceMethods}.
 This perspective is also useful in the current context, and we introduce this model here as the \textit{random travel time model}.
 In the random travel time model, the \textit{perceived duration} $\chi_i$ of a route is given by

 with independent error terms $\varepsilon_i$ that are distributed according to a Gumbel distribution.
 Each traveler chooses the route that minimizes perceived duration \emph{for them}.
-This choice is motivated by the route lengths $l_i$, but also by a personal random component $\varepsilon_i$ for each route.
+This choice is motivated by the route durations $l_i$, but also by a personal random component $\varepsilon_i$ for each route.
 Again, for $\beta\rightarrow\infty$ the randomness disappears and travelers will pick the shortest path.
-For $\beta \rightarrow 0$ the routes become indistinguishable, which results in uniform routing.

 Analogous to the random utility model, for the random travel time model, it can be shown that

 where $C$ is an unknown constant that reflects the base utility of the travelers \citep{Train2009-DiscreteChoiceMethods}.
 Note that (up to a constant) this quantity is precisely $\mathcal{M}^{RS}_{logit}$.
 This shows that the measure that combines perceived travel time and logit routing can be interpreted as the expected perceived travel time of a random traveler.